neatai-eu/irisgpt/README.md

 ## Something Never Seen Before

 Introducing our groundbreaking LLM AI Model, Iris - something never seen before, powered by the latest advancements in artificial intelligence architecture.
 Experience the next level of legal expertise and efficiency like never before.
+Online on [playground.neatai.eu](https://neatai.eu/iris/playground)

 ## Unleash the Power of AI